-The March 14th deadline for submitting proposals for the 2019 RAB grant cycle has passed.
-Thank you to those who submitted proposals this cycle.
-Please consider submitting a proposal next year.
-The Request for Proposals will be released by early November 2019, with proposals due Thursday, March 12, 2020.
+The March 20th deadline for submitting proposals for the 2020 RAB grant cycle has passed.
+Please consider submitting one next year.
+The Request for Proposals (RFP) will be released in November 2020, with proposals due Monday, March 15, 2021.

 Annual CAQ Symposium

 The Annual CAQ Symposium is designed to bring together practice leaders and audit research scholars for discussion of important issues and exploration of how research can inform those issues.
 On the pages for each event, find videos, summaries, and lists of panel participants (along with biographical information for those panelists).

 The CAQ creates educational videos that can be used in the classroom or as training resources.
 Available videos include a “Video Vignettes” series that provides a view into the types of conversations that take place during an audit.
 Videos also include classroom-ready excerpts derived from an expert panel at a CAQ event.

 The panel discussion videos are short excerpts from a CAQ event where practitioners and a leading academic provide perspectives on various issues related to the auditors’ risk assessment of a company.
 Included are the panelist bios and free short descriptions of each video excerpt.

 Since 2008, the CAQ has organized and participated in panel discussions at the Annual Meeting of the American Accounting Association (AAA).